LucasDelfino92/morrowindsharp/main.md

 [**Sophisticated Save System**](https://www.nexusmods.com/morrowind/mods/45608)
 Provides more types of autosaves, as well as a rotating list of quicksaves/autosaves so that the player always has a save to go back to.

-### Additional fixes
+### Optional fixes

 [**Adamantium Ore Fix (PfP Edit)**](mods/Adamantium%20Ore%20Fix%20(PfP%20Edit).7z)
-Allows the player to find the exact amount of Adamantium Ore needed to craft Bols Indalen's custom Adamantium Armor. [**Original mod**](https://www.nexusmods.com/morrowind/mods/47068) by **Half11**.
-The PfP Edit includes Patch for Purists fixes.
+Allows the player to find the exact amount of Adamantium Ore needed to craft Bols Indalen's custom Adamantium Armor.
+Includes Patch for Purists fixes. [**Original mod**](https://www.nexusmods.com/morrowind/mods/47068) by Half11.

 [**Divayth Fyr Puzzle Fixed**](https://www.nexusmods.com/morrowind/mods/45155)
 Reworks Divayth Fyr’s puzzle so that you require the correct key to open the chests as well as locking up all the artifacts, which now require the final key to be opened.